-I make mullangi kosambari whenever I have fresh mullangi.
-I also prepare kosambari with beetroot for a change.
 This Indian style beetroot salad will be liked by most since soaked lentils and fresh coconut add great taste.
 Raw food lovers will surely like this.
 I have not tempered it, you can temper using 1 tsp oil or ghee, curry leaves, mustard and cumin.

 While eating beetroot regularly can be good for people with anemia.
 This is one of the healthiest ways to consume beets, since they are consumed raw.

 Kosambari helps to digest a meal better, hence it is served along with a meal.
 You can serve this as a side to roti or even with curd rice.
 During summers it is one of the best refreshing beetroot salad.